timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 A simple screen does not need heavy architecture.
 A screen with local visual state can keep that state local.
 A screen with several UI elements depending on the same values needs a clearer source of truth.
 A screen with bidirectional UI synchronization needs an explicit owner for that interaction.
 A screen with overlapping asynchronous operations and ordering rules needs even stronger coordination.

+For screen state management, coordination requirements are one of the strongest signals for how much architecture a screen needs.
+They are not the only signal: lifecycle, navigation, testing strategy, modularity, team conventions, and platform constraints still matter.

 This post follows one ordinary Android screen as requirements grow.
 The goal is not to prove that one pattern should be used everywhere.
 The goal is to show how architecture pressure appears step by step.

 ## Table of contents